pranavm19/pranavm-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am broadly interested in building assistive and inclusive technology!
+I am interested in building assistive and adaptive technology!
 To this end, I am currently developing closed-loop interfaces for EMG-driven hand prostheses by combining algorithms that faithfully decode user intention with intuitive tactile feedback.

 I am a PhD candidate in the [lab](https://www.neurorehabsystems.aau.dk) of [Strahinja Dosen](https://vbn.aau.dk/en/persons/113479) at the Health Science and Technology Department in Aalborg University, Denmark.
 I was previously a research assistant in the lab of [Matthias Bethge](https://www.bethgelab.org), where I worked on neural network models of the proprioceptive system with [Alexander Mathis](https://people.epfl.ch/alexander.mathis).